puffert/eriksson/src/content/blog/when-the-hacker-is-mostly-an-orchestrator-anthropic-vs-gtg-1002-a-comentary.md

 draft: false
 ---

-# When The Hacker Is Mostly An Orchestrator: Anthropic vs GTG-1002

 Anthropic just dropped a report on what they call the first documented AI-orchestrated cyber-espionage campaign, and it is very much not a lab toy.

 Short version: